EdwardLeks/corona_counter/README.md

 # Corona Counter
 Corona Counter is a simple website, that shows you the number of COVID-19 cases.
-It shows the number of death and recovered people.
+It shows the number of dead and recovered people.
 Website is simple to use.

 [Website](https://edwardleks.github.io/corona_counter/)